railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 * Sales Management (the :mod:`sale` module).

-For that, the configuration wizard should be like this:
+For that, the configuration wizard should look like this:

 .. _fig-oech03cfsimp: